econia-labs/econia/doc/doc-site/docs/off-chain/python-sdk.md

 | Tick size | 10 | Subunits of quote |
 | Min size | 1000 | Lots of base |

-This gives us a market with a price granularity of 1 cent and minimum order size of 1 eAPT!
+This gives us a market with a price granularity of 1 cent and minimum order size of 1 `eAPT`!
 Can you see how one would get a price granularity of 0.1 cents instead?

 # Other Contents